stripe-archive/jquery.payment/README.md

 Formats card numbers:

-* Including a space between every 4 digits
+* Includes a space between every 4 digits
 * Restricts input to numbers
 * Limits to 16 numbers
-* American Express formatting support
+* Supports American Express formatting
-* Adds a class of the card type (i.e. 'visa') to the input
+* Adds a class of the card type (e.g. 'visa') to the input

 Example: